CVEK: Robust Estimation and Testing for Nonlinear Effects using Kernel Machine Ensemble: Robust estimation using kernel ensemble via CVEK

+A value of $K = 10$ is very common in the field of applied machine learning.
+For $\bA_\lambda^{-\kappa(i)}$, cross-validated residuals are calculated on the observations in $\kappa(i)$, which did not contribute to the estimation of $\bA$.
+The objective function estimates prediction error and is the sum of the squared cross-validated residuals,

+Note that loocv corresponds to $K=n$.
+In this case, we can write our objective function as \citep{golub_generalized_1979},

-\item Generalized Cross Validation \code{GCV}\\ In \eqref{loocv}, if we approximate each $A_{\lambda[ii]}$ with their mean $\frac{\mbox{tr}(\bA_\lambda)}{n}$, in a sense that we give equal weight to all observations.
-We get the Generalized Cross Validation (GCV) objective function,
+\item \textbf{Generalized Cross Validation} (\code{GCV}) and its small-sample variant (\code{GCVc})\\ In \eqref{loocv}, if we approximate each diagonal element of the matrix $\bA_\lambda$, $A_{\lambda[ii]}$ with its mean $\frac{\mbox{tr}(\bA_\lambda)}{n}$, in a sense we give equal weight to all observations.
+We then get the generalized cross validation objective function,

-\item Generalized Cross Validation for Small Sample Sizes \code{GCVc}\\ The ``$-\frac{1}{n}$'' terms in \eqref{GCV} is because GCV counts $\mu$ as part of model complexity, but not $\sigma^2$.
+where '$-\frac{1}{n}$' is due to GCV counting $\mu$ as part of the model complexity, but not $\sigma^2$.
 This motivates the proposed small-sample correction to GCV \citep{boonstra_small-sample_2015}, which does count $\sigma^2$ as a parameter,

-\item Generalized Maximum Profile Marginal Likelihood \code{gmpml}
+\item \textbf{Generalized Maximum Profile Marginal Likelihood} (\code{gmpml})